 Applying for a carer's emergency card

-You can record your details using our online form or fill in the application form at the back of the 'Guide to Carer's Services' leaflet.
+You can record your details using this online form or you can fill in the application form in the 'Guide to Carers Services' leaflet.
+You can order this leaflet using our leaflet order form.

-You should also ensure the people who will act as emergency contacts are happy for us to hold their details.
+You should make sure the people who will act as emergency contacts are happy for us to hold their details.
+It is your responsibility to check this.

-If you are recording emergency details on behalf someone else who is a carer, please obtain their consent beforehand.
+If you're recording emergency details on behalf of someone else who is a carer, make sure they understand the scheme and are happy for their details to be recorded on our system.

-What will happen in an emergency or crisis?
+What will happen in a crisis or emergency

-If your emergency contacts aren't able to provide direct help, Call Derbyshire staff will carry out a telephone assessment to decide what is required to assist the situation, how quickly a response is required and if there is an immediate or imminent risk.
-If you or the adult you provide care for are currently supported by social care, your worker or local team will carry out further assessment.
+If your emergency contacts can't provide direct help, Call Derbyshire will carry out a telephone assessment to decide what help is needed, and if there is an immediate or imminent risk.
+If you or the adult you provide care for are currently supported by our adult care service, your care worker or team will carry out further assessment.

 - information, advice and guidance

-- putting you in touch with other organisations who can assist you
+- putting you in touch with other organisations who can help you

 - support in the home from paid carers